alerantbme/paaslabor_en/docs/Elmelet2.md

 # Docker
-## Konténerek
+## Containers
 - LXC, BSD Jails, Docker
-  - Chroot circa 1982,FreeBSD Jails circa 2000,Solaris Zones circa 2004, LXC circa 2008,Systemd-nspawn circa 2010-2013
+  - Chroot circa 1982, FreeBSD Jails circa 2000, Solaris Zones circa 2004, LXC circa 2008, Systemd-nspawn circa 2010-2013
   - Docker circa 2013
-- Linux kernel technológiákra épülő izolált környezet
+- An isolated environment based on Linux kernel technologies
-- Izolált névterek (fs, net, ps, mount, ipc,...)
+- Isolated namespaces (fs, net, ps, mount, ipc, ...)
-- Kiforrott, gyors, biztonságos, optimális erőforrás használat
+- Expanded, fast, secure, optimal resource usage
-- Példa konténer létrehozásra alap linux eszköztárral: https://ericchiang.github.io/post/containers-from-scratch/
+- Example container creation with basic linux toolset: https://ericchiang.github.io/post/containers-from-scratch/

 ![containervsvm](../common/images/ContainerVsVM.jpg)

-## Alapfogalmak
+## Basic concepts
-- Docker image: A linux root fájlrendszer módosításainak rendezett és rétegelt gyűjteménye.
-Nem módosítható.
-A futó konténerek alapja, tartalmaz minden információt, hogy egy konténer példányosítható legyen belőle.
+- Docker image: Organized and layered collection of changes to the linux root file system.
+Cannot be modified.
+The basis of running containers includes all the information that a container can be copied from.
-- Docker container: Egy image futásidejű példánya, egy izolált linux process hierarchia.
-Alapja egy Docker image, ami kiegészül futásidejű paraméterekkel, konfigurációkkal.
+- Docker container: A runtime copy of an image, an isolated linux process hierarchy.
+It is based on a Docker image that is complemented with runtime parameters and configurations.
-- Docker registry: Image-ek gyűjtőhelye
+- Docker registry: Image collection
-- Dockerfile: Parancsok, utasítások gyűjteménye.
-Egy alap image-en futtatva sorrendhelyesen az előbbi utasításokat egy új testreszabott image áll elő.
+- Dockerfile: A collection of commands and instructions.
+Running on a basic image in order, a new customized image will appear in the order above.

 https://docs.docker.com/engine/reference/glossary
 ![images_containers](../common/images/docker_images_containers.png)

-## Docker architektúra
+## Docker architecture
 ![dockerlinux](../common/images/dockerarch.png)
 ![dockerarch](../common/images/architecture.jpg)